This post may contain affiliate links. Please see my disclosure policy for details.

 Mirissa was definitely the place to be though for the most picturesque beaches.

-I actually shamelessly book a hotel which was near this Insta-famous location (sad, I know) but it was ideal.
+I actually shamelessly book a hotel that was near this Insta-famous location (sad, I know) but it was ideal.

 If you’d like to do the same, make sure you book Maison D’hotes Sanda Beach – it’s owned by the most helpful owners!